Bulat-Ziganshin/NeASM/README.md

 # ASM code preprocessing

-You can preprocess an ASM source file with `python.exe preprocessor.py example2.neasm >example2.asm`.
+You can preprocess an ASM source file with `nepp.py example2.neasm >example2.asm`.

 The preprocessor translates an ASM code into a Python program that generates the same ASM code using calls to the "asm" function from NeASM.